-144 3 Other Spanish observatories
+3 Other Spanish observatories

 The Royal Observatory of Madrid was the first observatory in Spain to take regular measurements of the magnetic field as part of the meteorological observations.
 Unfortunately, it was not a specific geomagnetic observatory with continuous recording of the magnetic field.
-However, in Spain, a network of geomagnetic observatories has been in operation since the late 19th century, with their numbers steadily growing throughout the 20th century (see their locations in Fig. 7).
+However, in Spain, a network of geomagnetic observatories has been in operation since the late 19th century, with their numbers having steadily grown throughout the 20th century (see their locations in Fig. 7).
 Many of these observatories continue to function to this day.
-Here we provide a brief summary of their past history.
+Here, we provide a brief summary of their history.

-San Fernando Observatory (SFS).
-The Spanish Navy installed this geomagnetic observatory as a part of the Astronomical Observatory of San Fernando (San Fernando, Cádiz).
-As well as at the ROM, regular geomagnetic observations were started in 1879 (see Fig. 8a), but with more facilities: one independent pavilion constructed without magnetic elements, isolated and buried, where the magnetometers were installed (Azpiazu and Gil, 1919).
+3.1 San Fernando Observatory (SFS)

+The Spanish navy installed this geomagnetic observatory as a part of the Astronomical Observatory of San Fernando (San Fernando, Cádiz).
+In addition to those at the ROM, regular geomagnetic observations were started in 1879 (see Fig. 8a) but with more facilities: one independent pavilion constructed without magnetic elements, isolated and buried, where the magnetometers were installed (Azpiazu and Gil, 1919).

-- 154 It was equipped with a set of magnetographs Adié that continuously recorded the variations of the geomagnetic field.
-In - addition, a magnetometer Elliot and an inclinometer Dover were available to make absolute measurements.
-The recorded data from SFS observatory have been published without interruption in the Observatory's yearbooks from 1891 until now. - 157 In the decade of the 1970's the railway electrification in the line Cádiz-Sevilla caused significant interferences over the 158 geomagnetic records.
-For that reason, the geomagnetic observatory was moved to a new location, 8 km far at NE of the - 159 original location, in Puerto Real (Cádiz).
-It was operative from 1978 until 2004 (Real Instituto y Observatorio de la Armada - 160 en San Fernando, 2021).
-However, after detecting new interferences in the geomagnetic records, it was moved to a new - 161 location with more stable geomagnetic conditions.
-The new SFS observatory is located in Cortijo Garrapilos, Jerez (Cádiz) - 162 and it is operative since 2005.
-This observatory is a member of INTERMAGNET since 2005 under the IAGA code SFS.
+The observatory was equipped with a set of magnetographs (Adie) that continuously recorded the variations of the geomagnetic field.
+In addition, a magnetometer (Elliot Scientific) and an inclinometer (Dover) were available to make absolute measurements.
+The recorded data from the SFS observatory have been published without interruption in the observatory's yearbooks from 1891 until now.

+In the decade of the 1970s, the railway electrification of the Cádiz-Sevilla line caused significant interferences in the geomagnetic records.
+For that reason, the geomagnetic observatory was moved to a new location 8 km northeast of the original location, in Puerto Real (Cádiz).
+It was operative from 1978 until 2004 (Real Instituto y Observatorio de la Armada en San Fernando, 2021).
+However, after detecting new interferences in the geomagnetic records, it was moved to a new location with more stable geomagnetic conditions.
+The new SFS observatory is located in Cortijo Garrapilos, Jerez (Cádiz), and it has been operative since 2005.
+This observatory has been a member of INTERMAGNET since 2005 under the IAGA code SFS.